tibaes/takenoko/README.md

 # Takenoko

+**Be aware!** This project is on early stages and is barely funcional. **Do not use.**

-A Pandas like DataFrame in Swift using TensorFlow as much as possible.
-A lot of ideas were borrowed from Matrix.swift Or not.
-Tensors are hard to deal with.
-Lets begin with plain old arrays, okay?
+A Hackable DataFrame library in Swift inspired by Pandas.
+A lot of ideas were borrowed from Matrix.swift

 ## Motivations